Viasat/halite/doc/halite-err-id-reference.md

 ---
 ### <a name="h-err/accumulator-target-must-be-bare-symbol"></a>h-err/accumulator-target-must-be-bare-symbol

-In 'reduce', it is necesary to define a symbol which is used to hold the accumulated value of the reduction.
+In 'reduce', it is necesary to define a symbol to reference the accumulated value of the reduction.
 This symbol must not include a namespace.

 #### Error message template: